tl-its-umich-edu/IPE-competencies-updater/README.md

    3. Running the test `docker compose up test`
    4. Running both job abd test `docker compose up` .
 Note: I would rather avoid this step since it will run both and while reviewing and testing it will be confusing
 3. Script Command-line Run
+   1. Set environmental variable as `IPE_ENV_FILE=/path/to/dot.envfile` in your shell configuration file
-   1. Main Process `python3 ipe-start.py`.
+   2. Main Process `python3 ipe-start.py`.
 This is useful for debugging.
-   2. Pytest: `pytest`
+   3. Pytest: `pytest`

 ## VS Code Debugging
 1. Go to the `Run and Debug` tab in the left navgation, mark a break point in code, click the play button and it should stop at the breakpoint.